fwitte/introduction-to-heat-pump-modeling/_sources/index.md

 Every chapter has a section with a couple of exercises, where you can implement the models with python code.

-## Preconditions for Participants
+## Preconditions

 The course employs python to model the heat pump systems.
-In order to complete it, you have to install python on your machine.
+In order to complete the exercises, you have to install python on your machine.
 With that done, you will need a virtual environment with a couple of dependencies installed to execute the python code.
 You can follow the instructions provided on the [TESPy documentation](https://tespy.readthedocs.io/en/main/installation.html).
 On top of that, you can use something like [jupyterlab](https://jupyterlab.readthedocs.io/en/latest/) for interactive